tiernano/www.tiernanotoole.ie/Computers/godbox.md

 ---
 # GodBox V1

-The Godbox is my main Hyper-V server and backup workstation.
+The GodBox is my main Hyper-V server and backup workstation.
 Its specs are as follows:

 * Dual [Intel Xeon E5520][1] processors at 2.26Gz each.
 They are Quad core and are Hyper Threaded...
 Windows sees 16 processors!
 * 84Gb RAM (DDR3)